RAVEENSR/PJD_GHSO/README.md

 - Prediction module
 	- The module using a selected model predicts identities of randomly selected pairs of users.
-		- This process is time-comsuming if the number of pairs is large, so, by default, only 10000 pairs (100 users for each) are computed.
+		- This process is time-comsuming if the number of pairs is large, so, by default, only 50000 pairs are computed.
 	- Tool:
 		- predict/predict.py
 		- predict/writePredicted.py